 Advertisement

-Do people choose to be homeless?
+Do people choose to become homeless?

-However, a council can consider someone to be intentionally homeless under the Housing Act 1996.
+That said, a council can consider someone to be intentionally homeless under the Housing Act 1996.
 The act states: “People should take responsibility for their own accommodation needs and not behave in a way which might lead to the loss of their accommodation.”

 Failing to do so can lead to someone with priority need being considered intentionally homeless and can see them “owed a lesser duty” by the council.